cardinalhq/lakerunner-cli/README.md

 ### Why Lakerunner CLI?

-- ⚡ Query your S3 logs on your terms — fast, flexible, and free
+- ⚡ Query your S3 logs on your terms.
+Fast, Flexible and Free.
 - 🛠️ Filter out and extract whatever you need - no forced web UI formats
 - 🧰 Use the entire *nix arsenal to filter, transform and analyze logs